-Stoke Damerel's Governing Body includes representatives from 5 different areas of the school community:
+Stoke Damerel's Local Governing Board (LGB) includes representatives from 4 different areas of the school community:

 Parent Governors: 3 members

-Foundation/Trust Governor: 2 members - this role is linked to our partnership in the 'Education Through Enterprise' Trust
+Foundation/Trust Governor: 2 members - this role is linked to Reach South Governance.

 Total membership of the Governing Body is 12.
 There are two vacancies- One Co-opted and one staff